40843245/MyDevelopment_Python/Application/YT/YT scrawler/YT-transcript-scrawler-generation-files/YT-transcript-scrawler-generation-files-cmd/YT-transcript-scrawler-generation-files-cmd README.md

 4. scrapetube (To scrawl the data from YT via the ID of specified YT channel)

 To install it, you can use the cmd in some kinds Terminal (such as anaconda Terminal).
+Use the pip cmd.

   pip install {<parameter>} <package-to-install> {<parameter>}